JetBrains/kotlin-multiplatform-dev-docs/topics/overview/use-cases-examples.md

 **Case studies:**

-* [IceRock](https://icerockdev.com/) is an outsourcing company that leverages Kotlin Multiplatform to develop apps for its clients.
+* [IceRock](https://icerockdev.com/) is an outsourcing company that uses Kotlin Multiplatform to develop apps for its clients.
   Its app portfolio spans various business requirements, complemented by a substantial collection of open-source Kotlin Multiplatform libraries that enhance the Kotlin Multiplatform development process.
 * [Mirego](https://kotlinlang.org/lp/multiplatform/case-studies/mirego/), an end-to-end digital product team, uses Kotlin Multiplatform to run the same business logic on the web,